IqraRafiq/email-template-pack/README.md

 - `feedback_email/html/`, `feedback_email/mailchimp/`, `feedback_email/klaviyo/`

 ## Usage
 - HTML: Import as raw HTML in your ESP.
-Replace links and addresses.
+Replace links, addresses, and brand name.
 - Mailchimp: Import as a template.
 Edit regions via the editor.
 Merge tags used:
   - `*|MC_PREVIEW_TEXT|*`, `*|CURRENT_YEAR|*`, `*|LIST:ADDRESS|*`, `*|UNSUB|*`
   - For password reset: `*|RESET_LINK|*` (create a campaign/template variable for the button URL)